-In 1992 she won first prize in the vocal section of the AUSTRALIAN BROADCASTING CORPORATION‘s YOUNG PERFORMER AWARD and in 1993, the AUSTRALIAN SINGING COMPETITION‘s FAIGEN AWARD, enabling her to undertake study at the BRITTEN-PEARS SCHOOL.
+Lisa Harper-brown is a past first prize winner of the vocal section of the AUSTRALIAN BROADCASTING CORPORATION‘s YOUNG PERFORMER AWARD and a recipient of the AUSTRALIAN SINGING COMPETITION‘s FAIGEN AWARD, which enabled her to study at the BRITTEN-PEARS SCHOOL.

-She appeared as the First Lady in THE MAGIC FLUTE for HAMBURG STATE OPERA during 2006.
+In Europe her roles have included the First Lady in THE MAGIC FLUTE for HAMBURG STATE OPERA.

-Engagements during 2013 included Verdi’s REQUIEM with the NEW ZEALAND SYMPHONY ORCHESTRA and her debut for OPERA NEW ZEALAND as Donna Anna in DON GIOVANNI.
-She has also appeared in THE RINGTONE CYCLE in a season of five performances in THE SALON at the MELBOURNE RECITAL CENTRE as part of the program of 2013 MELBOURNE RING FESTIVAL which ran alongside OPERA AUSTRALIA‘s production of Wagner’s RING CYCLE; the piece was written for her and the SERAPHIM TRIO by Graham Koehne and originally premiered at the 2012 ADELAIDE FESTIVAL.
+Lisa Harper-Brown appeared in THE RINGTONE CYCLE in a season of five performances at the MELBOURNE RECITAL CENTRE as part of the program of 2013 MELBOURNE RING FESTIVAL which ran alongside OPERA AUSTRALIA‘s production of Wagner’s RING CYCLE; the piece written for her and the SERAPHIM TRIO by Graham Koehne and which she originally premiered at the 2012 ADELAIDE FESTIVAL.

 Do not copy or reproduce.
 This material is provided for information only and is not intended for use as biographical material in performance programs and publicity materials.
 To arrange to receive program-ready biographical material suited to particular word-length and style requirements, please contact firstname.lastname@example.org